-Our use of derivatives (including swaps) may expose us to counterparty risks
+Our use of derivatives may expose us to counterparty risk.

-We enter into interest rate swaps and other derivatives.
+We enter into interest rate swaps and other derivatives that have not been cleared by a CCP.
 If a derivative counterparty cannot perform under the terms of the derivative contract, we would not receive payments due under that agreement, we may lose any unrealized gain associated with the derivative, and the hedged liability would cease to be hedged by such instrument.
-We may also be at risk for any collateral we have pledged to secure our obligations under a derivative contract if the counterparty become insolvent or file for bankruptcy and we may incur significant costs in attempting to recover such collateral.
+If a derivative counterparty becomes insolvent or files for bankruptcy, we may also be at risk for any collateral we have pledged to such counterparty to secure our obligations under derivative contracts, and we may incur significant costs in attempting to recover such collateral.